Chemical Protective Textiles Challenge

 Participation at a Glance

-Step 1: Learn more and confirm eligibility (Guidebook Section 3.
+Step 1: Learn More and Confirm Eligibility (Guidebook Section 3.
 Eligibility Requirements)

-Create a comprehensive technical package with data, manufacturing readiness, and deployment considerations.
+Create a comprehensive technical package submission with data, manufacturing readiness, and deployment considerations.
+Follow the official submission process, adhere to formatting guidelines, and meet deadlines.
+Provide material samples / swatches for panel evaluation.

 Important Notes

-The Challenge is also open to organizations located outside the United States based on qualifying country provisions contained in DFARS 225.003 and the exception for chemical warfare protective clothing acquisitions contained in DFARS 225.7002-2(m)(2), which permits acquisitions of chemical warfare protective clothing and components thereof when the acquisition furthers an agreement with a qualifying country.
+The Challenge is open to all US-based organizations, and is also open to organizations located outside the United States based on qualifying country provisions contained in DFARS 225.003 and the exception for chemical warfare protective clothing acquisitions contained in DFARS 225.7002-2(m)(2), which permits acquisitions of chemical warfare protective clothing and components thereof when the acquisition furthers an agreement with a qualifying country.
 As of February 2026, qualifying countries include Australia, Austria, Belgium, Canada, Denmark, Egypt, Estonia, Finland, France, Germany, Greece, Israel, Italy, Japan, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland, Portugal, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom.
 The Challenge Sponsor and Administrator reserve the right to update eligibility requirements and qualifying country determinations if applicable regulations or program requirements change.

 Awards are merit-based and do not constitute government contracts or future obligations.
 Public releases and publicity follow the program’s guidelines, and participants may receive recognition if successful.